labcodes/django-react-boilerplate/README.EN.md

 ## Creating the template for the front-end application

-When the users accesses our website she will do it at the root of the domain.
+When the users access our website she will do it at the root of the domain.
 The React app will be available at this address.
-For that purpose we are going to add an entry to our routs list receiving the template with the resources provided by Webpack.
+For that purpose, we are going to add an entry to our routs list receiving the template with the resources provided by Webpack.

 ### [Step 3](https://github.com/labcodes/django-react-webpack/releases/tag/3)